GideonRaymond/Catsignment/README.md

 ## Development server

 - Run `npm i` to install all missing dependencies.
 - Duplicate ./src/environments/environment_example.ts twice.
 Rename the two duplicates to 'environment.ts' and 'environment.prod.ts'.
-Add the apiKey for the catApi to both.
+Add a valid apiKey for the catApi to both (can be aquired here: https://thecatapi.com/#pricing )
 - Then run 'npm start' for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Build